oroinc/documentation/user/back-office/dashboards/widgets/opportunities-by-status.rst

 Opportunities by Status
 -----------------------

-The Opportunities by Status widget displays the breakdown of opportunities by status in a form of a bar chart.
+The Opportunities by Status widget displays the breakdown of opportunities by status in the form of a bar chart.

 .. image:: /user/img/dashboards/opp_by_status.png
    :alt: A sample of the Opportunities by Status widget